 The Act went into effect last year and authorizes residents of long-term care facilities to install surveillance cameras as long as certain notice has been given and consent has been obtained.
 Specifically, the Act permits “authorized electronic monitoring,” which it defines as “the placement and use of an electronic monitoring device by a resident in his or her room.”
 The act was in effect at the time Chiurato placed the camera.
 However, the nurse aide argued that not all requirements of the law had been met.
 What does the law require?

 Given that the nurse aide in this case took a plea deal, the court did not have to make determinations about whether the surveillance footage was recorded within the bounds of the Act.
 However, if you have questions about installing a surveillance camera in your elderly loved one’s long-term care facility room, or if you need more information about filing a claim, an experienced Chicago nursing home abuse injury attorney can assist you.
-Contact Arami Law Office today.
+Contact Arami Law today.

 How did we do?